nagilum/slap/README.md

 $ slap https://microsoft.com/
 ```

-This will scan https://microsoft.com/ using the Firefox engine, it will set the origin page as referer for each request, and it will wait for the DOMContentLoaded event to consider a request successful.
+This will scan https://microsoft.com/ using the Firefox engine, it will disable the timeout for each request, it will set the origin page as referer for each request, and it will wait for the DOMContentLoaded event to consider a request successful.

 ```
-$ slap https://microsoft.com/ -ff -rp -wu domcontentloaded
+$ slap https://microsoft.com/ -t 0 -ff -rp -wu domcontentloaded
 ```